notional-labs/starport/docs/guide/nameservice/02-messages.md

 - name is the name the user sets
 - value is the literal value that the name resolves to

-This `starport scaffold message` command modifies and creates the same set of files as the `MsgBuyName` message.
+This `tinyport scaffold message` command modifies and creates the same set of files as the `MsgBuyName` message.

 ### Add The MsgDeleteName Message